flyingcircusio/doc/src/infrastructure/vms/index.md

 - The guest operating system is a 64-bit NixOS Linux managed by the Flying Circus.

   > - Packages are installed through the managed components globally or in your
-  >   service user using the `nix-env` utility.
+  >   service user using Nix.
 You are also free to compile
-  >   things in your service users' home, however, on NixOS this can have
+  >   things in your service users' home.
+However, on NixOS, this can have
   >   suprising effects - talk to us if you need to do that.
   > - We are always looking for more components to manage for you but as a
   >   general rule new managed components take their time to develop them.